-The third way of irradiation is the radiation transition from roots into plants and its further penetration into human body through food.
-In order to decrease the quantity of radioactive elements in our everyday food to the maximum extent, the following factors should be taken into account:
+The third way of irradiation is the radiation transition from roots into plants and its further penetration into the human body through food.
+In order to decrease the number of radioactive elements in our everyday food to the maximum extent, the following factors should be taken into account:

 1. The most polluted are plants, roots of which grow in the upper layers of soil.
 Therefore, there are less radioactive elements in fruit, as the roots of the fruit trees grow deeper in the soil.

-2. Plants receive less radionuclides from black soil than from marshy and sandy soil.
+2. Plants receive fewer radionuclides from black soil than from marshy and sandy soil.

 3. Lichens, moss and mushrooms accumulate radioactive substances very quickly.

-4. Strontium and caesium are actively accumulated in our favorite dill and parsley.
+4. Strontium and caesium are actively accumulated in our favourite dill and parsley.

 5. Flour contains more radionuclides than grain.
 So there are more of them in coarse-ground flour than in fine-ground flour.